 The wine making team has been experimenting with the style of this varietal since 2013 with subsequent vintages seeing more oak.
 Especially, using the slightly longer cigar shaped barrels , which have extra surface area for maximizing complexities including textural feel imparted from aging the wine on the lees in these particular barrels.
 Maceration on the red wines is often 8-10 days and sometimes up to 20 days.

 Most of their sales are direct to visitors or through their mailing list.
 However, they do have some distribution outside California in Florida, New York and Washington.
-Primarily to restaurants. — a year ago
+Primarily to restaurants. — 4 years ago